GGN-2015/BLPLab/ch2-csv/README.md

 ## descriptions for CSV and its parser
-1. a CSV file can be an empty file, but there should be no empty line in our CSV file. besides, the last bytes of a CSV file should be '\n', and '\n' should be the seperator of different lines (linux style). so if you try to change a CSV file with an editor program, make sure that this rule is obeyed, or our scripts may crash.
+1. a CSV file can be an empty file, but there should be no empty line in our CSV file except for the last line. besides, the last bytes of a CSV file should be '\n',and '\n' should be the seperator of different lines (linux style). so if you try to change a CSV file with an editor program, make sure that this rule is obeyed, or our scripts may crash.
 2. if there are N commas in a line of data, it means that there are N+1 data fields in this line. for example, if there is no comma on a certain line of data, it means that there is only one data field in this line.